danlin604/portfolio-gatsby/src/markdown-projects/barterbay-exchange.md

 BarterBay uses Next.js, React Native, Node.js, PostgreSQL, and AWS services.
 My focuses are the following:

-* Business & marketing research
+- Business & marketing research
-* Business proposals
+- Business proposals
-* Terms of service & user agreements
+- Terms of service & user agreements
-* React Native development
+- React Native development
-* Authentication services
+- Authentication services
-* Security
+- Security
-* PostgreSQL functions & schema designs
+- PostgreSQL functions & schema designs

 Most of the complex business logic for our bartering system is located in the PostgreSQL database:

-* Full-text search
+- Full-text search
-* Anonymized GIS
+- Anonymized GIS
-* Bartering system
+- Bartering system
-* Real-time chat
+- Real-time chat
-* Authentication
+- Authentication

-The justification for using PostgreSQL so heavily is because it is capable of handling complex transactions quickly and with low latency.
-Our February 2018 launch validates this architectural choice.

-I worked in a small team consisting of the CEO, designer, and two other developers.
+We work in a small team consisting of the CEO, designer, and developers.
 The environment is informal but has a heavy emphasis on research and design.
-Every design is analyzed by the team and goes through a *dogfooding* process.
-We end up with an in-depth understanding of our system and our business needs, which increased our *confidence in our designs*.
+Every design is analyzed by the team and goes through a _dogfooding_ process.
+We end up with an in-depth understanding of our system and our business needs, which increased our _confidence in our designs_.

 Much of the time is spent on these design meetings, which may be a necessary cost.
-I end up with a great love for the *whiteboarding* process and *sequence diagrams* here.
+I end up with a great love for the _whiteboarding_ process and _sequence diagrams_ here.